An ecofriendly Marathon

 All single-use containers have also been eliminated since 2017, with each runner required to bring his or her own reusable cup, bowl and spoon.

-"By 2024, all plastic bottles have been removed from our refreshment stands."![]()
+Since 2024, all plastic bottles have been removed from our refreshment stands.![]()

 In collaboration with SITOM (the valley's waste sorting center) and the Ecotrivelo association, we sort recyclable and non-recyclable waste and provide compost buckets for bio-waste.
 The volunteers in charge of our refreshment stands are made aware of this issue and ensure that runners comply with the sorting instructions.
 So, 85% of our waste is organic and composted in Chamonix.